Francis Napier Denison: Victoria's Observatory

+Inventions

 The Canadian Patent Office granted him patents for an electric brake, an electric dental motor apparatus a seismograph for use in mine safety, and a device to remove dust from hospital cabinets.
 The dust remover was used by many hospitals.

+Private life

 In July 1904 Denison married Ethel Margaret Walbran, whose father was Captain John Thomas Walbran (1848–1913).
 Soon after the Gonzalez Hill Observatory opened in 1914, the Denisons moved into its simple living quarters, where they lived into the 1930s.
 There were no children from their marriage.
 The two are buried side by side in the Royal Oak Burial Park Cemetery in Victoria.

+Awards and recognition

 Denison was a fellow of the Royal Astronomical Society of Canada.
 He was elected in 1915 a fellow of the American Association for the Advancement of Science.

 Denison Road at Victoria's Gonzalez Hill Observatory is named in his honour.
 Denison Island, located at the entrance to Boswell Inlet about 11 kilometers (7 miles) from Boswell, British Columbia, is named in honour of F. Napier Denison.
 The island was named in 1903 by the Geographic Board of Canada.